-Eligible program participants can receive financial and technical assistance to establish or enhance Longleaf Pine through implementing conservation practices such as prescribed burning, site preparation, reforestation, and forest stand improvement.
-Payments are made to participants after conservation practices and activities identified in an approved forest management plan are implemented.
+Eligible participants can receive financial and technical assistance to establish or enhance longleaf pine and bottomland hardwood ecosystems through implementing conservation practices such as prescribed burning, site preparation, reforestation, and forest stand improvement.
+Payments are made to participants after conservation practices in a forest management plan are implemented.